-This minor surgery is usually the first treatment you have for early bladder cancer.
+A trans urethral resection of bladder tumour (TURBT) is usually the first treatment you have for early bladder cancer.

 Your surgeon removes the tumour in your bladder through the urethra.
 The urethra is the tube that carries urine from the bladder to the outside of your body.

 You might have TURBT to remove early bladder cancer:

 - during a cystoscopy test if your specialist sees a tumour

 - after having tests that have shown a bladder tumour

 You usually have it under general anaesthetic, which means you are asleep.
 In some hospitals, you may have a spinal anaesthetic instead of a general anaesthetic.
 This is an injection into your spine (epidural) so you can’t feel anything from below your waist.

 This treatment takes between 15 to 90 minutes.

 The surgeon puts a thin tube called a cystoscope into your urethra.

 The cystoscope has optic fibres inside it, a light, camera and eyepiece at one end.
 The surgeon can look through the eyepiece or see images on a TV screen.